 In 1971 the 4004 was mounted on a cumbersome Busicom calculator, but already the following year appeared the HP 35, the first portable scientific calculator.
 The era of slide rules was over, let's see it briefly.

 The slide rule

-The Gauging Rule of Thomas Everard, half of the eighteenth century
+The Gauging Rule, half of the eighteenth century

-In 1677 Henry Coggeshall created the "Carpenter's Slide Rule", mounted on two wooden rulers with the gradation in inches, the central sliding scale in bronze and several other scales to solve various problems.
-It is a combined instrument that has allowed the common people to measure and calculate, remained in use until the beginning of 1900 especially in shipyards and workshops.
+In 1677 Henry Coggeshall created the "Carpenter's Rule", mounted on two wooden rulers with the gradation in inches, the central sliding scale in bronze and several other scales to solve various problems.

-Towards mid-800, however, there was a pressing need for computational tools not only specialized in tax or workshop use and, essentials for the design of steam engines and the development of railroads, generic slide rules began to appears, soon became the secret weapons of the industrial revolution.
+Towards mid-800, however, there was a pressing need for computational tools not only specialized in tax or workshop use.

 Charpentier, ca. 1880, one of the first generic slide rule

 In 1859 the French artillery lieutenant Amedee Mannheim perfected the scales introducing the movable cursor. the modern model was born.

 With the Mannheim model appears the cursor, ca. 1860